 What is Pound Cake?

 Pound cake is a classic dessert known for its dense, buttery texture and rich flavor.
-Traditionally, it’s made with just four ingredients: a pound each of butter, sugar, eggs, and flour.
+Traditionally, it’s made with four primary ingredients: a pound each of butter, sugar, eggs, and flour.

 Pound cakes are loved by folks of all ages.
 And I can see why!
 This indulgent treat is often served with fresh fruit, whipped cream, or a dusting of powdered sugar.
 (I'll take all of the above, please!)